The Pound-Drever-Hall Method for Superconducting-Qubit Readout

 The power and detuning dependence of the conditional measurement probabilities $p(j|i)$ are shown in \fref{fig:QNDness}(a).
 When the probe detuning is zero, the possible range of applied powers is severely limited by the onset of added MIST.
-Significant increases in $p(o|g)$ and $p(o|e)$ are observed at approximately $-38$~dBm.
+Significant increases in the increase of $p(o|g)$ or $p(o|e)$ above $4\, \%/$dB are observed at approximately $-38$~dBm.
 See left-hand panel in \fref{fig:QNDness}(a).
-Above this point, heterodyne readout would be compromised, and the increase of the measurement-induced $\ket{o}$ population with increasing probe power can be clearly seen in the IQ histogram shown in \fref{fig:QNDness}(b-iii).
+Above this point, heterodyne readout would be compromised, and the increase of the measurement-induced $\ket{o}$ population with increasing probe power can be clearly seen in the IQ histogram shown in the third plot of \fref{fig:QNDness}(b).

 In the case of PDH readout, however, additional signal amplitude can be gained by leveraging strong off-resonant sidebands.
-When the detuning of the probe from the carrier frequency exceeds $20$~MHz (approximately $33$ times the resonator linewidth), no observable signature of added MIST is found within the range of applied probe powers.
-(See Appendix~\stateassignment~for additional details and detuning dependence.)
-Thus, the PDH readout scheme can tolerate at least $28$~dBc more power in the sideband at large detunings, corresponding to $14$~dB of potential heterodyne gain for the PDH error signal compared to the conventional heterodyne signal, without added MIST.
+When the detuning of the probe from the carrier frequency exceeds $20$~MHz (approximately $33$ times the resonator linewidth), no observable signature of added MIST is found within the range of applied probe powers (see Sec.
+S6 in the Supplemental Material~\cite{SupplementalMaterial} for additional details and detuning dependence).
+Thus, the PDH readout scheme can tolerate at least $28$~dBc more power in the sideband at large detunings, corresponding to $14$~dB of potential heterodyne gain for the PDH error signal, without added MIST (see Sec.
+S8 subsection B3 in the Supplemental Material~\cite{SupplementalMaterial}).

 In conclusion, we have demonstrated that the PDH technique can be successfully extended to the quantum microwave domain as a readout scheme for superconducting qubits, preserving robust phase stability even in the presence of strong dispersion and exhibiting the potential for significant intrinsic heterodyne gain.
 Our approach, implemented without a cryogenic $|E|^2$ detector through PDH-style multi-tone interrogation, yields substantial gains in intrinsic phase stability, dramatically reducing both the technical requirements and potential cost per channel of readout electronics, and making the PDH method particularly promising for large-scale integration with superconducting qubits.
 Ultimately, the development of a Josephson-junction-based cryogenic $|E|^2$ detector will enable implementation of PDH with intrinsic heterodyne gain, which could surpass conventional heterodyne measurements by achieving higher SNR for fixed resonant probe power.
 This prospect motivates the development of a new generation of Josephson devices specifically optimized to detect and amplify PDH beatnotes, rather than for linear amplification of the carrier field, paving the way to ultrastable, scalable, and cost-efficient superconducting-qubit readout architectures.